kirubarajan/blog/src/pages/ml_notes/index.md

 We define the L.H.S to be **ELBO**: evidence lower bound.
 This is equivalent to the negative KL-Divergence plus $\operatorname{log} p(x)$.
 The nice thing about this is that $\operatorname{log} p(x)$ is a constant with respect to distribution $q$, so we can **minimize the KL-Divergence by maximizing ELBO**, without calculating $p(x)$.

 ### Variational Autoencoder
-Autoencoders are models that consist of an encoder-model architecture where the encoder takes data and encodes it into a latent representation and the decoder takes a latent representation and re-generates the .

-The goal is to learn latent representations (posterior inference over $z$), as well as learning  generation from latent spaces (marginal inference over $x$).
+Autoencoders are models that consist of an encoder-model architecture where the encoder takes data and encodes it into a latent representation and the decoder takes a latent representation and approximates/re-generates the original data.
+The goal is to learn latent representations (posterior inference over $z$), as well as learn generation from latent spaces (marginal inference over $x$).

 Autoencoders can be modelled using neural networks for both the encoder and decoder mechanisms.
 However, this can give us a lack of regularity in the latent space (i.e. non-continuous latent space) that makes generation hard for the decoder.

-We solve this using a **variational autoencoder**, which is an autoencoder that we *regularize* training for, not only so that we don't overfit but mainly such that the latent space is suitable for generation.
+We solve this using a **variational autoencoder**, which is an autoencoder that we *regularize* training for, not only so that we don't overfit but mainly so that the latent space is suitable for generation.
 We do this by encoding the autoencoder's input as a probability distribution.

 In order to train our VAE, we must use backpropogation to compute the gradient of ELBO.
 However, since the network's nodes represent a stochastic process, we instead model stochastic neurons as having parameters $\sigma$ and $\mu$ that allows us propogate errors meaningfully throughout the network.
 This is know as the **re-parameterization** trick.